ADHD Women and Relationships: Patterns, Conflict Loops, and What Changes After a Late Diagnosis

 Shame that never quite made sense

 A late diagnosis doesn’t mean your relationship is doomed.
+It means you finally have the right lens.
+And that changes everything.

 FAQ: ADHD in Women and Relationships